AsinKronos/outlearn-modules/modules/my-outlearn-module.md

 <!-- @section -->

-# What is this page for?
+# What is this page?

 This is a placeholder Learning Module for you to customize.
 Look in the `my-outlearn-module.md` to see how it is coded up, and then start editing away with your own content.